-Greg has broad experience in environmental and administrative law, and focuses his practice on environmental compliance and litigation, utility regulation, and energy law.
-He has represented clients in federal and state litigation involving the Clean Water Act (CWA), Clean Air Act (CAA), and Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
-Greg is particularly experienced in matters concerning wastewater discharge permitting, Louisville Metro Air Pollution Control District permitting and enforcement defense, and landfill permitting and enforcement defense.
+Greg has broad experience in environmental and administrative law and co-leads the firm’s Renewables Energy Industry Team.
+His practice focuses on environmental compliance and litigation, utility regulation, and energy law.
+He has represented clients in federal and state litigation involving the Clean Water Act, Clean Air Act, and Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+Greg is particularly experienced in matters concerning wastewater discharge permitting, Louisville Metro Air Pollution Control District (APCD) permitting and enforcement defense, and landfill permitting and enforcement defense.
 Additionally, Greg regularly counsels clients on developing and siting solar projects.

 Greg has practiced extensively before the Kentucky Electric Generation and Transmission Siting Board (Siting Board) and the Kentucky Public Service Commission (PSC).
 Greg is currently processing Kentucky’s first solar project proposed to be sited on reclaimed coal mines.
 Additionally, Greg is working with clients to site projects on farmlands throughout Kentucky.
 Greg’s PSC experience includes appearances on behalf of a local water utility, a local gas utility, a local sewer utility, a nationwide energy company, the Commonwealth of Kentucky, the City of Louisville, and two state-wide business associations.